Faecalibacterium: Inflammatory bowel disease

 In Crohn's disease, as of 2015 most studies (with one exception) found reduced levels of F. prausnitzii; this has been found in both fecal and mucosal samples.
 The lower abundance of these bacteria is not only associated to the chance of developing IBD, but also to the chance of relapsing after a successful therapy.
 People with lower abundance are six times more likely to relapse in the future.
 However, it is a fastidious organism sensitive to oxygen and difficult to deliver to the intestine.

 Exclusive enteral nutrition, which is known to induce remission in Crohn's, has been found to reduce F. prausnitzii in responders.
 This could be due to the lack of specific nutrients, that the bacteria need to survive.

 Biomarker relevance

-F. prausnitzii can also serve as a biomarker discriminating between different intestinal inflammatory conditions.
-It is a good biomarker to differentiate between Crohn's disease and colorectal cancer.
-An even better biomarker is F. prausnitzii in comparison to E. coli as a complementary indicator (F-E index).
-This index serves really well in differentiating between colorectal cancer and ulcerative colitis.
+Faecalibacterium prausnitzii can also serve as a biomarker for distinguishing between different intestinal inflammatory conditions.
+It is an efficient biomarker to differentiate between Crohn's disease and colorectal cancer.
+A more effecient biomarker is F. prausnitzii in comparison to E. coli as a complementary indicator (F-E index).
+This index serves well in differentiating between colorectal cancer and ulcerative colitis.

 Combining both the host serological data plus microbiological indicators could serve as good biomarker, since it has been reported that Crohn's disease and ulcerative colitis can be differentiated based on monitoring of F. prausnitzii in conjunction with leukocyte count.